devsoominchae/aws-cloud-resume-challenge/README.md

 # Additional features (Planning)
 1. Total time users spent
-2. Section for AI to answer questions about me (Amazon Comprehend)
+2. Section for AI to answer questions about me

    Q. Does Soo Min have experience in customer support?